Varun-Singh1/Linux-notes/README.md

 exit with saving: :wq!.
 nano

-Features:
+• Features:

 User-friendly and Simmple.
 Display of shortcuts at the bottom.
-Basic Commands:
+• Basic Commands:

 Ctrl+O: Save file.
 Ctrl+X: Exit editor.
 Ctrl+k: Cut text.
 Ctrl+U: Paste text.

-Cat
+• Cat

 cat is also use as a text editor but it is not use for big files.

 this is basically use to read the the content.

 # Compression Tools
-bzip2 : bzip2 messages (file name)
+•bzip2 : bzip2 messages (file name)
-gzip : gzip messages1
+•gzip : gzip messages1
-zip : zip messages2.zip messages2 (create new file)
+•zip : zip messages2.zip messages2 (create new file)
-7za : 7za a messages3.7z messages3 (compress more compare others) (create new file) 7za e messages3.7z
+•7za : 7za a messages3.7z messages3 (compress more compare others) (create new file) 7za e messages3.7z
-tar : tar -cvf messages4.tar messages4 tar -xvf messages4.tar tar -czvf messages5.tgz messages5 tar -cjvf messages6.tbz messages6
+•tar : tar -cvf messages4.tar messages4 tar -xvf messages4.tar tar -czvf messages5.tgz messages5 tar -cjvf messages6.tbz messages6

-String Processing
+# String Processing

 Sort : The sort command is used to arrange the lines of a text file or input in a specified order, either alphabetically or numerically, ascending or descending.
-Common Options:
+• Common Options:

 -n : Sort numerically (default is lexicographically).